-PEOPLE
+TECHNOLOGY AND PEOPLE

-Our strategic approach to banking in today's world is based upon one fundamental idea: that good banking is primarily a people business.
-Better bankers can offer better advice, build stronger relationships, do a better job of solving problems and give "way-better" service to our clients.
-In short form, we believe that we can build and maintain a strategic competitive advantage by employing a superior work force.
+While our technology offerings are "state-of-the art'" and include things like remote deposit capture from scanners, cell phones and iPads, on-line banking and bill payment, we also believe that technology is mostly taken for granted today by people from all generations and backgrounds and that good banking remains primarily a "people business."
+Better bankers can offer better advice, build stronger relationships, and do a better job of solving problems for our clients.
+In short, we believe that we can build and maintain a strategic competitive advantage by employing a superior work force.